 5. What is a CFD?

 A CFD, or Contract for Difference, is an agreement between two parties to exchange the difference between the opening price and closing price of a contract.
 CFDs are derivatives products that allow you to trade on live market price movements without actually owning the underlying instrument on which your contract is based.
 You can use CFDs to speculate on the future movement of market prices regardless of whether the underlying markets are rising or falling.
 You have the opportunity to sell and profit from falling prices or buy and profit from rising prices.
 Moreover, with our vast variety of markets, you can gain exposure to markets you may not have had access before.
-We offer CFDs on shares, indices, and commodities.
+We offer CFDs on FX, metals, indices, and commodities.

 6. What does it mean to have a 'long' or 'short' position?